 their donations page, if you live in the UK or the US.

-promote HIV/AIDS issues in developing countries.
+partnership to promote HIV/AIDS issues in developing countries.

 All Walks Beyond the Catwalk challenges the fashion industry’s